RiseGaming/Takistan-Life-Rules/README.md

 ### Checkpoints

-1. Must have bar gate + sign.
+1. Must have bar gate + sign, and be suitably marked on the map.
-2. Civs approaching may be searched.
+2. Civs approaching may be searched at will.
 3. Check license before disarming; holstered pistols allowed.
 4. Turning around near a checkpoint is illegal.